pragyaai/ndna/_llm/FAQ.md

 This reveals not just compression, but *which reasoning modes* (principal semantic directions) are collapsed -- showing epistemic losses not evident in model size or loss function convergence {% cite ilharco2023editing %} {% cite amari2016information %}.

-## Could latent genome compression be dismissed as an artifact of overparameterization -- why is it mathematically meaningful in properly regularized models?
+✶ **Could latent genome compression be dismissed as an artifact of overparameterization -- why is it mathematically meaningful in properly regularized models?**

-One might argue that genome compression simply reflects trimming excess capacity.
+➠ One might argue that genome compression simply reflects trimming excess capacity.
 However, even under regularization, the nDNA lens uncovers structural epistemic loss.

 Consider latent path energy: